 If you enjoy overlanding and boondocking for extended periods of time in sunny climates, it makes a lot of sense to go solar.
 It’s probably the easiest and best way to keep your truck camper’s batteries charged and maintained.
 What makes solar power great?
 What are the benefits?
-First and foremost, solar power offers the owner with true independence.
-With solar, there’s no need to plug-in at an RV park or at a campground.
-Better yet, solar power is lightweight—an important consideration for truck campers—is easy to use, and doesn’t take up valuable storage space like a generator.
-Moreover, solar power requires no maintenance as there are no moving parts, adopts well to the 12 volt electrical systems found in truck campers, and is incredibly easy to install (you don’t need a degree in electrical engineering to design or even install the system).
+First and foremost, solar power offers true independence, allowing the owner to camp anywhere he or she wants.
+It also weighs very little, is easy to use, and doesn’t take up valuable storage space like a generator.
+Solar power also requires no maintenance as there are no moving parts, adopts well to the 12 volt electrical systems found in truck campers, and is easy to install (you don’t need a degree in electrical engineering to design or even install the system).
 Perhaps more importantly, solar power is quiet, doesn’t emit deadly fumes like a generator, and utilizes a free and renewable source of energy that’s good for the environment.

-Of course, you can save even more if you install your solar power system yourself.
+Of course, you can save even more money if you install your solar power system yourself.
 It’s not that difficult.
-If you can wire-up a 12 volt battery, you can install a solar power system.
+If you can wire a 12 volt battery, you can install a solar power system.
 When installing your solar panels, minimize the number of penetrations through your roof.
-If you need to screw into your roof top, make sure all screws are waterproofed with Dicor or another quality sealant.
-When using aluminum brackets, I like to use high-bond tape underneath.
+When mounting your solar panels, make sure all screws are waterproofed with Dicor or another quality sealant.
+In addition, I like to use high-bond tape underneath the mounting brackets.
 It provides a very sticky cushion between the aluminum bracket and the surface of the roof.
 When installing your system, try to use existing roof penetrations to pass the wires down into your camper.
 The refrigerator flue is great for this.
 For multiple panels, both Zamp Solar and AM Solar make a combiner box that mounts to the side of the refrigerator flue.
 The Zamp Solar model is especially recommended as it uses SAE plugs which are easy to use and plug into.

 A few words about solar panel efficiency.
 It’s true that monocrystalline panels are more efficient than polycrystalline panels, but that doesn’t necessary mean that monocrystalline panels are better.
 A 300 watt monocrystalline system produces the same amount of power as a 300 watt polycrystalline system because the efficiency of the panels were already taken into account when the panels were rated.
 The only benefit going with a monocrystalline panel is its smaller size—a 100 watt monocrystalline panel is smaller than a 100 watt polycrystalline panel because less surface area is required to produce the rated amount of power.
 Is the extra cost for a monocrystalline solar panel worth it?
 That’s up to you to decide.
 In my opinion, the difference in size isn’t large enough to justify the higher cost, even for truck campers with limited roof space.
 That may change when 100 watt monocrystalline solar panels with a 25 to 30 percent efficiency are being produced, but until then, the difference isn’t enough to say that one is better than the other.